Microsoft tackles iPad with Surface tablet

 The new software is the biggest overhaul of Windows in years, and features a new touch-friendly interface dubbed "Metro".
 It is scheduled to be available for the Christmas shopping season.

-The lighter, thinner version of the Surface tablet, built on an Nvidia Corp chip designed by ARM Holdings, will be the first to market at the same time as the general release of Windows 8, and will feature Microsoft's popular Office suite of applications.
+The lighter, thinner version of the Surface tablet, built on an Nvidia Corp (NVDA.O) chip designed by ARM Holdings ARM.L, will be the first to market at the same time as the general release of Windows 8, and will feature Microsoft's popular Office suite of applications.

 It is comparable to Apple's new iPad, heavier but slightly thinner.
 It has a 10.6 inch screen and comes in 32GB and 64GB memory sizes.